 We need to make sure that our schools are ready for the Common Core Standards and the new PARCC evaluation.
 This requires a lot of new curriculum and curriculum development.
 It also involves major upgrades in technology in all of our schools.
 I will work to make sure that the Education Funding Formula continues to fund such upgrades.
 We also need to make sure that our students are receiving high quality educations in a safe environment.
 I also look forward to helping phase in all day Kindergarten across the state.

 I fought hard to do something about charter school funding this year.
 I wanted local control for towns and cities in controlling what portion of their budget went towards charter public schools.
 While their weren’t any significant bills passed in 2015, at least the conversation about the inequities of the funding formula; particularly as it pertains to charters and mayoral academies, were brought to light.
 I’m glad the conversation about changing the funding formula took place and I hope that all stakeholders involved were serious about their willingness to come to the table.
 Making that discussion happy will most certainly be a priority for me in 2016.

 Priority #8: Infrastructure Investment

 There are a lot of improvements to be made in our infrastructure.
-I believe that we need to use the money from the restricted receipt account from the raise in fees really does go towards infrastructure.
-We need to make sure that this money is not only focused on upgrades of state roads, but to local roads as well.
+I believe that we need to use the money from the restricted receipt account from the raise in fees really does go towards infrastructure, not balance the budget like it was used in this year’s budget.
+We need to make sure that some this money is not only focused on upgrades of state roads, but to local roads as well.
 At the local level, we need to make sure that money is being used to pave some of our worst roads.
 We also need to focus and prioritize rainwater drainage and abatement projects.
 There are a number of roads in West Warwick that have been prone to floods over the years.
 I will work to make sure that those areas get the funding to finance projects to improve drainage in those targeted areas.

 Priority #9: Tax Equity